-Students will: 1.) examine the Hindu tradition of threshold art; 2.) research how Divali (Festival of Lights) is commemorated in India; 3. draw traditional labyrinth threshold patterns; 4.) work in teams to create a large labyrinth floor painting in celebration of Divali
+Students will: 1.) examine the Hindu tradition of threshold art; 2.) research how Diwali (Festival of Lights) is commemorated in India; 3. draw traditional labyrinth threshold patterns; 4.) work in teams to create a large labyrinth floor painting in celebration of Diwali

 Throughout the subcontinent of India, women of all ages, castes, and professions, perform the traditional art of threshold painting.
 It is known as muggu in Andhra Pradesh; rangoli in Maharashtra and Gujarat; chowk purana in Uttar Pradesh; mandana in Rajasthan; alpana in Bengal; chita in Orissa; and kalam in Tamil Nadu.
 Although the styles of design and frequency with which it is painted vary from region to region, the symbolic meaning of this art form is the same: it links Hindu women to the goddess Lakshmi whom they invite to depart her heavenly abode and rest momentarily at their thresholds upon an intricate rice flour diagram.
 In this manner, the Goddess brings good fortune, enveloping the home in an auspicious sphere of protection.

 - Locate India on a map.
 Explain to students that India is geographically and culturally diverse; each region exemplifying its own unique set of styles and customs.